ldc45/Google-project/README.md

 # Google-project
-This is a THP project
+This is a THP project,

 I'm not a 🤖